The Homer Fund

 The project scope allowed for 3 weeks so we scoped out the deliverables to ensure we hit our deadline.

 Digging into the data and understanding the needs of the users is where I shine.

 I analyzed other charitable organizations that could give us a sense of best practices and a feel for an innovative direction to go in.

 Key Insight: None of these charitable organizations have a mobile application.
 All of these websites, except The Homer Fund, are responsive

 We interviewed The Home Depot associates

-to understand their current engagement with The Homer Fund
+How else can we understand their current engagement with The Homer Fund?

 The data is revealing something interesting